 Senator Bob Graham is the former two–term governor of Florida and served for 18 years in the United States Senate.
 This is combined with 12 years in the Florida legislature for a total of 38 years of public service.
 As Governor and Senator, Bob Graham was a centrist, committed to bringing his colleagues together behind programs that served the broadest public interest.
 He was recognized by the people of Florida when he received an 83% approval ranking as he concluded eight years as Governor.
 Bob Graham retired from public service in January 2005, following his Presidential campaign in 2004.

-Bob Graham is recognized for his leadership on issues ranging from healthcare and environmental preservation to his ten years of service on the Senate Select Committee on Intelligence — including eighteen months as chairman in 2001–2002.
+Bob Graham is recognized for his leadership on issues ranging from healthcare and environmental preservation to his ten years of service on the Senate Select Committee on Intelligence — including eighteen months as chairman from 2001–2002.
 Following the release of the Joint Inquiry’s final report in July 2003, Senator Graham steadfastly advocated reform of the intelligence community and sponsored legislation to bring about needed changes.
-In the fall of 2004 Senator Graham authored “Intelligence Matters” based upon his experiences gleaned during the joint inquiry and his analysis of the run up to the Iraq war.
+In the fall of 2004, Senator Graham authored “Intelligence Matters” based upon his experiences gleaned during the joint inquiry and his analysis of the run-up to the Iraq war.

 Senator Graham also currently serves as a Commissioner on the Financial Crisis Inquiry Commission, established by Congress to examine the global and domestic causes of the recent financial crisis.
 The Commission will provide its findings and conclusions in a final report due to Congress on January 27, 2011.

-Furthermore, Senator Graham recently served as the Chairman of the Commission on the Prevention of Weapons of Mass Destruction Proliferation and Terrorism whose mandate was to build on the work of the 9/11 Commission and complete a critical task: to assess the nation’s progress in preventing the proliferation of weapons of mass destruction and terrorism, and to provide a roadmap to greater security with concrete recommendations for improvement.
+Furthermore, Senator Graham recently served as the Chairman of the Commission on the Prevention of Weapons of Mass Destruction Proliferation and Terrorism, whose mandate was to build on the work of the 9/11 Commission and complete a critical task: to assess the nation’s progress in preventing the proliferation of weapons of mass destruction and terrorism and to provide a roadmap to greater security with concrete recommendations for improvement.
 The Commission’s report, “World At Risk,” was published in the Fall of 2008.
-Currently he serves as co-chairman of the WMD Center a 501c3 not for profit research organization which continues the work of the Commission.
+Currently, he serves as co-chairman of the WMD Center, a 501c3 not-for-profit research organization that continues the work of the Commission.

-In addition to his commission related activities, Senator Graham also serves as a member of the CIA External Advisory Board.
-As a member, Senator Graham serves an informal advisor to the Director and other senior leaders of the Agency.
+In addition to his commission-related activities, Senator Graham also serves as a member of the CIA External Advisory Board.
+As a member, Senator Graham serves as an informal advisor to the Director and other senior leaders of the Agency.

 Senator Graham serves as the chair of the Board of Overseers of the Graham Center for Public Service.
 This Center, with a home at the University of Florida, commenced programs in the fall of 2007 in the areas of Public Service, Homeland Security, and The Americas, subjects in which he has been deeply involved during his public career.